Mortgages for the over 50s

 What happens if I can’t get a mortgage?

 If your mortgage application gets refused, don’t think that’s it.
-If you’ve been turned down by one lender that doesn’t mean that other mainstream and specialist over-55s lenders won’t lend to you.
+If you’ve been turned down by one lender that doesn’t mean that other mainstream and specialist mortgages for over-50s lenders won’t lend to you.
 You could also think about opting for a lifetime mortgage, which is a type of equity release plan where you take on a long-term loan that is secured on your home.
 You pay the loan and the interest back when you sell your home.
 It’s not the cheapest option as the interest on the loan is often much higher than on an ordinary mortgage loan.

 The other option to consider is a retirement interest-only mortgage as you won’t be subject to the same affordability tests.
 You only have to prove you can afford to repay the interest, not the capital you’ve borrowed.